AWS DevOps & Developer Productivity Blog

 The ECS service team saw an opportunity to simplify the deployment process by creating lifecycle hooks, bake time, and managed rollback directly within ECS.
 With this shift, the complexity of coordinating blue/green deployments through CodeDeploy is consolidated into a single service.
 This consolidation not only simplifies the deployment pipeline but also reduces the number of moving parts, making it easier to maintain and troubleshoot over time.

 Conceptually, ECS-native blue/green provisions a replacement task set registered to a separate target group (blue target group in figure 2) behind your Elastic Load Balancing listener.
-When you approve the cutover, ECS performs an all-at-once traffic shift to the green revision (green target group in figure 2), then holds both revisions during a configurable bake period before retiring blue or rolling back if alarms or hooks fail.
+When you approve the cutover, ECS performs a traffic shift to the green revision (green target group in figure 2) using your chosen strategy (all-at-once, canary, or linear), then holds both revisions during a configurable bake period before retiring blue or rolling back if alarms or hooks fail.

 Figure 2: Amazon ECS Native Blue Green Deployment